 Based on this science, I created the “fronds” on Thalassa which varied from small shallow-water balloon-like structures to deeper-water, more complex kelp forest-like structures.
 When touched, they quickly disintegrate into sand, which is one hypothesis for the anatomy of the rangeomorphs.
-But as with all life on Thalassa, I created them to be symbiotic with bacteria which helped them live off both sunlight (in shallow water) and DOC (in deeper water).
+But as with all life on Thalassa, I imagined them to be symbiotic with bacteria which helped them live off both sunlight (in shallow water) and DOC (in deeper water).
 Although not stated in the book, I believed the fronds shared the same cellular components as the lichens and hence were both fungi and algae, which is why they dominated the seas.

-The Jellies, Sheets, and “Anemones”
+Jellies, Sheets, and “Anemones”

-Jellyfish, or the medusa-like life phase of cnidarians (like anemones and coral, are primitive and ancient animals so I included them in Thalassa’s seas.
+Jellyfish, or the medusa-like life phase of cnidarians (like anemones and coral) are primitive and ancient animals so I included them in Thalassa’s seas.
 However, unlike Earth’s jellies, I created the “sheets” as large simple animals that used stinging cells, like the cnidocytes of jellyfish, as protection and a way to capture prey.
 Among the Cnidaria, cnidocytes can induce a range of responses from deadly stings, to stickiness, to slight numbing.

 A tube anemone I(left) and (right) a Bobbit worm in action.

 Mantis squid were created as the principal indigenous marine predator.
-Their morphology was based on a combination of several creatures on Earth: 1) a crustacean-like segmented head with antennae, eyes, mouthparts, and lighting-fast appendages like a mantis shrimp; 2) a body and tentacles (including light organs) of a deep-water giant squid.
+Their morphology was based on a combination of several features of creatures on Earth: 1) a crustacean-like segmented head with antennae, eyes, mouthparts, and lighting-fast appendages like a mantis shrimp; and 2) a body and tentacles (including light organs) of a deep-water giant squid.
 Their behavior as sit-and-wait predators is consistent with many octopus, as is their use of blinking lights and camouflage to help them blend in with their surroundings.

 Lichens on Earth are a symbiosis between fungi, which live on organic matter, and algae which live off of sunlight through photosynthesis.
-Because they are among the oldest living symbiotic organisms, perhaps older than 400 million years and extending back into the Ediacaran, I used them as a model for the primary organisms dominating land on Thalassa.
-Another reason is that lichens are super-tough and live in extreme environments like the freezing tundra, hot deserts, and even in toxic waster dumps.
+Because they are among the oldest living symbiotic organisms, perhaps older than 400 million years and extending back into the Ediacaran, I used them as a model for the primary organisms dominating land (and water) on Thalassa.
+Another reason is that lichens are super-tough and live in extreme environments like the freezing tundra, hot deserts, and even in toxic waste dumps.
 They can even live inside solid rock, growing between the grains (Wikipedia).
 Amazingly, a European Space Agency experiment discovered that they can survive in the harsh conditions of space.

 Thus, it is possible they would have evolved in a similar but somewhat different form on a planet like Thalassa and have colonized land.
 Given their extreme habitats on Earth, they could survive Procyon’s glare because it is a larger, brighter F-type star that emits higher levels of cell-damaging (UV) ultraviolet light.
-A study showed that DNA molecules under the glare of an F-type star such as Procyon would suffer 2 to 7 times more damage from UV light compared to that inflicted by our Sun, something a symbiotic lichen might survive.
+A study showed that DNA molecules under the glare of an F-type star such as Procyon would suffer 2-7 times more damage from UV light compared to that inflicted by our Sun, something a symbiotic lichen might survive.

 I based the growth forms of lichens on Thalassa on those found on Earth.
 Most were encrusting, and covering the rocks, but some were also crustose (which Sage tried to eat) or branching.
 Because they were photosynthetic I created them to be red, orange, or yellow because Procyon’s light output would be in higher wavelengths and their pigments may be different than our green plants (Kiang, 2008).
 The base of the slug-bug-chimera food chain were the fruiting bodies of lichens, which occur when they reproduce.

-Slugs, and Bugs, and chimera, oh my!
+Slugs, and bugs, and chimera, oh my!

 Chimeras had another origin and were inspired by the “Grendel” in Niven, Pournelle, and Barnes Legacy of Heorot (1987) and the POV they used in the book.
 If you haven’t read the book you should as it is fascinated to look at how the first colonizers of a planet might deal with an alien life form.
 In SOT, the chimera, which by definition is a “mix” of several different features, was constructed using several Earth-based life forms including an arthropod and squid.
 It was designed to be a relative of the mantis squid that invaded land by colonizing rivers and burrowing the in the mud until the massive rain events.
 On Earth, most animals that colonized land first adapted to lakes, ponds, and rivers, then migrated onto land.
 Like the Grendel, chimeras can only survive out of water for a short period of time and must return to their river lair to survive.
 From there, they launch horrendous attacks on the early human explorers from the Proteus and the Duke, threatening their existence.
 Although, as you can see on the cover of the book, the Grendel looks quite different than a chimera as envisioned in SOT, the general idea of a river-based creature attacking the first explorers of Thalassa is a major feature of the plot.

 In summary, this is some of the science behind the basis for life on Thalassa.
 I document the cetacean-like animals in another section.
-Most all life is based on earth ecology and evolution with changes due to the unique environment and age of Thalassa.
+Most all life is based on earth’s ecology and evolution with changes due to the unique environment and age of Thalassa.
 There is plenty more to learn, just check out the references here and explore the overall reference list.